3 ecommerce tips that will boost your conversion

 Step 1) Sign in to Analytics -> Site content -> landing pages -> Find the pages with the most traffic and earnings

-Step 2) Optimise your main pages with great texts, images, content and UX.
+Step 2) Optimize your main pages with great texts, images, content and UX.

-Now it's up to you if you want to spend time testing our ideas for optimisation.
+Now it's up to you if you want to spend time testing our ideas for optimization.

-The ideas are produced by Adapt’s optimisation unit: Adapt Conversion.
-We help ecommerce brands to utilize their digital potential through data driven media purchases, conversion optimisation and analysis.
+The ideas are produced by Adapt’s optimization unit: Adapt Conversion.
+We help ecommerce brands to utilize their digital potential through data driven media purchases, conversion optimization and analysis.

-Contact us if you need help with ecommerce optimisation, traffic or digital analysis.
+Contact us if you need help with ecommerce optimization, traffic or digital analysis.